ghaskins/shasummary/README.md

 We can observe that this results in the same report as before.
 The difference is that the state of the filesystem was recorded such that future iterations will be based on the state of our current snapshot, as we can see below.
 ```
 greg:shasummary ghaskins$ ./obj/x86_64/shasummary ./obj/test/
-Using 8 threads
+Verifying sums in "./obj/test/" using 8 threads
-Verifying sums in "./obj/test/"
+greg:shasummary ghaskins$
 ```
-Note that the tool did not report any differences.
-We have verified that the filesytem is in the same state as it was when the metadata was generated.
+Note that the tool did not report any differences because it is now in the same state as it was when the metadata was generated.

 Make some artificial changes
 ====